foxfriends/sonar/README.md

-# Song Sonar
+# Sonar

 Ever seen someone on the street and wondered what music they were listening to but didn't want to go talk to them because social interaction is just so not cool anymore?
-Wonder no more with Song Sonar!
+Wonder no more with Sonar!

-Song Sonar tells you what songs people are listening to nearby without giving away your location!
+Sonar tells you what songs people are listening to nearby without giving away your location!
 This way you can stay anonymous, but still interact with other people around you.
 It's antisocial interaction, and this is an antisocial network.